Human Rights mean everyone gets a fair go.

 A Human Rights Act will help to create a fair, just and equal society for everyone.

 A Human Rights Act will protect everyone in New South Wales against the unjust or arbitrary exercise of public power.
-This means people from all walks of life – from a young mother seeking to escape domestic violence without a safe place to live, to people in remote locations without access to adequate health-care or education – could potentially utilise a Human Rights Act.
+This means people from all walks of life – from a young mother seeking to escape domestic violence without a safe place to live, to people in remote locations without access to adequate health-care or education – could potentially utilise a Human Rights Act to improve their lives.
 Human rights protection will also have particular relevance for people in New South Wales who are vulnerable, marginalised or disadvantaged.

 How will a Human Rights Act help me if I think my rights have been violated?

-Human Rights Act will provide a range of enforceable remedies if our human rights have been breached.
+A Human Rights Act can provide a range of enforceable remedies if our human rights have been breached.

 A Human Rights Act is also likely to be educational.
-By clearly stating New South Wales human rights and related responsibilities, a Human Rights Act will promote a greater awareness of, and respect for, human rights within government and throughout the community.
+By clearly stating the human rights that will be protected in New South Wales, a New South Wales Human Rights Act will promote a greater awareness of, and respect for, human rights within government and throughout the community.
 If we have a strong human rights culture in New South Wales, human rights problems will be more easily prevented.